cea-hpc/modules/doc/source/modulefile.rst

   qualified *modulefile* with name and version, another symbolic *modulefile* name or a *modulefile* alias.

+.. mfcmd:: module-tag [options] tag modulefile...

+ Associate *tag* to designated *modulefile*.
+This tag information will be reported along *modulefile* on :subcmd:`avail` and subcmd:`list` sub-commands.
+See the :mfcmd:`module-info tags<module-info>` modulefile command to query tag information during *modulefile* evaluation.
+This command should be placed in one of the :file:`modulecmd.tcl` rc files.

+ :mfcmd:`module-tag` command accepts the following options:

+ * ``--not-user {user...}``
+ * ``--not-group {group...}``

+ If ``--not-user`` option is set, the tag is not applied if the username of the user currently running :file:`modulecmd.tcl` is part of the list of username specified.
+Following the same approach, if ``--not-group`` option is set, the tag is not applied if current user is member of one the group specified.
+When both options are set, the tag is not applied if a match is found for ``--not-user`` or ``--not-group``.

+ The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
+It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+ .. only:: html

+    .. versionadded:: 4.7

 .. mfcmd:: module-version modulefile version-name...

  Assigns the symbolic *version-name* to the *modulefile*.
 This command